kenrmayfield/xigmanas-bastille-extension/README.md

 **Description:**

- This is the XigmaNAS Bastille Extension to create and manage FreeBSD Jails/Containers.
+ This is the XigmaNAS Bastille Extensions to create and manage FreeBSD Jails/Containers.

  For XigmaNAS x64 Version 12.x and Later.